 Here are some basic Spanish words and phrases to help you and your group prepare for your service trip with Esperanza.
-We also recommend the Duolingo app (though please note that we are not affiliated with the company).
+We also recommend the Duolingo app and Google Translate (please note that we are not affiliated with the companies).